-Best Health Insurance Options for Single Mothers
+Best Health Insurance Options for Single Parents

-If you are a single mother, you may have faced challenges when trying to find affordable health care insurance coverage for you and your children.
+If you are a single parent, you may have faced challenges when trying to find affordable health care insurance coverage for you and your children.
 Although, finding the right health insurance plan may be difficult, there are some options available to you.

 Medicaid is a government assistance program designed to help pay for health care for low-income families.
 Medicare and Medicaid are separate programs.
-For many low-income single mothers, this may be the only option for coverage.
+For many low-income single parents, this may be the only option for coverage.
 Medicaid programs are jointly funded by states and the federal government.
 Each state has its own eligibility requirements that consider income, family size, and other factors.
 Some states have recently expanded Medicaid coverage to include more Americans with income below the predetermined eligibility amount.
 If your state is one that has expanded Medicaid, a family of three with income below $27,000 may qualify for coverage.

-The Children’s Health Insurance Program (CHIP) is another option for single mothers to obtain free or low-cost health insurance.
+The Children’s Health Insurance Program (CHIP) is another option for single parents to obtain free or low-cost health insurance.
 The CHIP program may be an option for you if your income is too high to qualify for Medicaid.
 Some of the coverage plans through CHIP cover these services: doctor’s visits, immunizations, routine check-ups, emergency services, prescriptions, dental/vision care, laboratory/x-rays, inpatient/outpatient hospital services.
 The CHIP program covers children up to age 19.
 With CHIP, there is no charge for well-child doctor’s visits.
 Charges for other services vary but charges per year are limited to no more than 5 percent of your family’s annual income.

 If your employer offers health insurance, you can apply through your company’s employer-sponsored health insurance program.
 Through the Affordable Care Act, the cost of healthcare insurance offered by your employer cannot exceed 9.5 percent of your household income for the year.
 If your employer does offer the option for insurance coverage to you and it is considered affordable, you may not be eligible for a subsidized health insurance policy through the Insurance Marketplace.